-Progent's Ransomware Negotiation Consulting in Columbus
+Progent's Ransomware Settlement Negotiation Consulting in Columbus

-- making contact with the hacker persona
+- Identifying and communicating with the hacker

-- Assessing the likelihood of recovery
+- Evaluating the recovery risk

-- Verifying compliance with anti-money laundering laws
+- Verifying adherence to anti-money laundering laws

 - Managing the crypto-currency disbursement to the TA

-- Building a pristine environment
+- Building a clean recovery environment